akamai/terraform-provider-akamai/docs/data-sources/appsec_hostname_coverage.md

 ## Attributes Reference

-In addition to the arguments above, the following attributes are exported:
+The following attributes are exported:

 * `json` - A JSON-formatted list of the hostname coverage information.